 Crisp, dry and refreshing.
-Along with the rosé from this property, we really like the 2019 dry white from Château Vermont.
+We really like the 2019 dry white from Château Vermont - last few cases.
 70% Sauvignon Blanc, 10% Sauvignon Gris, and 20% Sémillon.
 13% vol.

 David and Elisabeth Labat’s vineyard near Targon isn’t that far from us at Château Bauduc as the crow flies, and is only 10 minutes by car.
 They have 40 hectares (100 acres) of vines surrounding the 19th century château itself, but only 5 hectares (12.5 acres) of these are planted with white.
 Just 20,000 bottles of white are produced.